Hi, I’m Anne Sophie Roessler and I recently joined Dataiku’s business development team.

 When I arrived here one month ago along with three other newbies, we immediately started a three week data science and sales bootcamp.
 A flying start right from the beginning: we spent an exciting week getting acquainted with Data Science Studio.
 By using DSS to turn raw datasets into churn prevention models, I felt myself grow from shy data beginner to confident data wrangler.

 The second week was even more intense: 4 full days of Customer Centric Selling Training (CCS).
-A lot of work … and even more fun!
+A lot of work… and even more fun!
 CCS totally changed my negative perception of all things “sales”.
 By the end of this second week, doubts regarding my development as a “sales person” vanished.

-Believe it or not, being a sales is not about harassing people to get them to buy things they don’t want or need!
+Believe it or not, being in sales is not about harassing people to get them to buy things they don’t want or need!
 No, good sales is about understanding the person in front of you, on both a business and a personal level.
 What drives them?
 What problems are they facing or trying to resolve?
 What does their work day typically look like?
 Being a sales at Dataiku is about playing detective, really taking an interest in the people you exchange with, and figuring out - together - how to help them attain their goals.

 The Dataiku's Team during the CCS Bootcamp